Horizon: An American Saga

-Horizon: An American Saga is a film series of four planned American epic westerns.
+Horizon: An American Saga is a series of four planned American epic Western films.
 It is directed, co-written, produced by, and starring Kevin Costner, from a script he co-wrote with Jon Baird and based on an original story co-written by Costner, Baird, and Mark Kasdan.
 The plot centers on fictional characters and takes place in pre- and post-Civil War America, and details the exploration of the American West.
 Depicting a twelve-year span, the films feature an ensemble cast portraying various characters and their experiences pioneering into new territory from their homes.

 Development

-Kevin Costner began developing the script for the film series in 1988, which he based on his personal belief that its viewers should be inspired by the true history of America in the Old West.
-Over the years, Costner continued to develop the script from originally co-starring two lead actors to featuring a complete ensemble cast.
-Costner explained that by further expanding the script into a series of four individual films, he wanted to accurately depict a 12-year history of the United States, including the impact of the American Civil War, and drawing an audience into the movie-going experience.
-Costner explained that the plot depicts the experiences of Native Americans, when immigrant settlers moved into their territory with a justification that they had paid European salesmen for the land.
+Kevin Costner began developing the script for the film series in 1988, which he based on his belief that its viewers should be inspired by the true history of America in the Old West.
+Costner continued to develop the script from originally co-starring two lead actors to featuring an ensemble cast.
+Costner explained that by further expanding the script into a series of four films, he wanted accurately to depict a 12-year history of the United States, including the impact of the American Civil War and drawing an audience into the cinema.
+Costner explained that the plot depicts the experiences of Native Americans, when migrant colonists moved into their territory with a justification that they had paid European salesmen for the land.

 In 2003, Costner negotiated production with The Walt Disney Company.
-During pre-production, however, he discovered that the studio lacked his required production budget, so he abandoned the Disney brand.
+During pre-production he discovered that the studio lacked his required production budget, so he abandoned Disney.
 In 2014, he expanded the series into a trilogy.
-Development continued over the years, until Costner collaborated with Jon Baird on the script in 2012 where it developed into four separate films; the contents and story of which would intentionally be darker than his previous westerns.
-Lacking major production studio initial involvement, Costner invested $38 million of his own money into the budget with additional funding supplied by two unnamed investors, and became determined to begin production as quickly as possible.
-In May 2024, Costner confirmed that the Horizon film series will be at least four installments, while explaining that the production and release schedule of the first two films was in part due to his personal desire to see the script realized in his lifetime.
+Development continued until Costner collaborated with Jon Baird on the script in 2012 where it developed into four films; the contents and story of which would be darker than his previous westerns.
+Lacking a studio, Costner invested $38 million of his money into the budget with additional funding supplied by two unnamed investors, and became determined to begin production as quickly as possible.
+In May 2024, Costner confirmed that the Horizon film series would be at least four installments, while explaining that the production and release schedule of the first two films was in part due to his desire to see the script realized in his life.
 He wanted to ensure that his son Hayes could play the character he had written for him, before outgrowing the part.
-Later, Costner detailed the various events in his life which had delayed the realization of the films, including the impact of the COVID-19 pandemic on cinema, the death of his parents in 2021, scheduling conflicts including a contract dispute with Paramount Pictures and Taylor Sheridan on the final season of Yellowstone, a divorce with Christine Baumgartner, and the writers'/actors' strikes of 2023.
+Later, Costner detailed the events in his life which had delayed the films, including the impact of the COVID-19 pandemic on cinema, the death of his parents in 2021, scheduling conflicts (including a contract dispute with Paramount Pictures) and Taylor Sheridan on the final season of Yellowstone, a divorce with Christine Baumgartner and the writers'–actors' strikes of 2023.
 He was determined to "work...to get this thing finished".